Creating a form

 In the “View settings” tab you can define the type of access to a particular attribute for the user of the form.

-There are several types of access: Visible, Editable and Required.
-Of course you can change it by defining conditions on the form or in the workflow process.
-His setting are defaults value.
+There are several types of access: Visible, Editable, and Required.
+Of course, you can change it by defining conditions on the form or in the workflow process.

-VISIBLE: User can see the attribute, but cannot change its content
+VISIBLE: The user can see the attribute, but cannot change its content.

 EDITABLE: The user can see the attribute and edit its content.
 Checking this option will automatically select the “Visible” checkbox.

-REQUIRED: As in the “Editable” option, but additionally the document will not be saved if user left this field blank.
+REQUIRED: As in the “Editable” option, but additionally the document will not be saved if the user leaves this field blank.

 As you noticed, you can see here the attributes that were created in the “Form” tab.
-All fields are set to “Editable” by default.
+All fields are set to “Visible” by default.

-Here are the default settings for form fields.
-You can change the access in the attribute settings (you can learn more in this article) and in the processes/workflows section (you can read more here)
+You can change the access of each attribute in the attribute settings (you can learn more in this article) and in the processes inside the view settings on paths.
+More about processes can be read here.

 API #